chungw51993/SolidityNotes/examples/function/README.md

   - Transaction takes time to execute
   - Returns the transaction hash
   - It costs money to send transaction
+  - Transaction will NEVER return data only hash
 - If the funciton is not modifying any data it will just call the function
   - It executes instantly
   - Returns contract data